 Tips on Shareholder Meetings

-We have served as Inspector of Elections at 475 shareholder meetings so far, and learned that Murphy’s Law is alive and well at these showcase events.
+We have served as Inspector of Elections at over 500 shareholder meetings so far, and learned that Murphy’s Law is alive and well at these showcase events.
 Here are a few tips to issuers that we have learned along the way:

 We have found that at least two pre-planning conference calls between the company and the Inspector of Elections is good practice – 6 weeks and 10 days before the meeting – supplemented by a final discussion just before the meeting if anything unexpected shows up in the meeting script.